 It’s not uncommon for BMW owners to report electrical malfunctions with various car parts such as electric-operated windows and even windscreen wipers.
 The issues will vary from model to model but your approved BMW mechanic will almost certainly have experienced and resolved similar issues in the past.

-Book your BMW service at your best local garage
+Book your service at an AA approved garage